AlfredLop/sinch_assesment/README.md

 - Medallion architecture, BRONZE to CAST data types, SILVER to deduplicate, GOLD to do joins and mart to do aggregations.
 - In BRONZE zone, added warnings(this means job does not fail) for fields expected to be unique, this is to investigate why are we recieving duplicates.
 - in SILVER, I deduplicate, enforce uniqueness and referencial integrity and added business logic tests like check the total amount has only positive values or that the start date of the campaing end date is greater than the start date.
-- In GOLD zone, I joined order with members and marketing, since they have a many to one and dont increase the grain, making queries faster for end users.
+- In GOLD zone, I joined orders with members and marketing, since they have a many to one and dont increase the grain, making queries faster for end users, also joined members with preferences to make member analytics available.
 - in MART, contains specific scenarios requested from end users.
 - ERD was created for SILVER since it is when Primary keys and Foreing keys are enforced, and also for GOLD...since it is the tables exposed to the end user.